 I have been singing for around 30 years, and was one of those annoying people who always found singing extremely easy.
 However as my gigging and rehearsal schedule became increasingly busy, the less reliable my voice became, and the more uncomfortable it was to sing.
 I went from being a high soprano to losing most of the top end of my range, and honestly singing just wasn't fun for me anymore.
 Nobody around me (including my singing teacher) knew what to do, so I assumed I was no longer ‘talented.’

-Eventually I found a Vocal Coach who understood and a technique that worked, and I realised how much time I had wasted by struggling with my voice.
+Eventually I found a singing teacher who understood and a technique that worked, and I realised how much time I had wasted by struggling with my voice.
 Within a few weeks (of hard work and dedication) my voice was back, and within a few months I was training to become a Vocal Coach.
 I haven’t stopped researching, training or learning about the voice ever since, and am determined to help other singers who are struggling, as I did.

 Some of you may have had some Vocal Coaching before, and some of you may even be Vocal Coaches yourselves, so I'll give you a quick run through of my technical background.

 As a singer I took lessons with various Speech Level Singing Teachers, and this very much informed my early teaching days.
 However as an independant and curious person, I wanted to learn as much as I possibly could from as many places as I could.
 I have also undertaken training in the Estill model, Breathing Coordination, Feldenkrais, Vocal Acoustics, Vocal Health and an abundance of independent research as part of a Post Graduate Certificate in Vocal Pedagogy in conjunction with the fabulous Voice Workshop.